 The Wanbo T6 Max projector has a built-in Android TV system in version 9.0.
 Unlike the T2 Max model, the environment in this model is much nicer.

 By design, this is the environment we know from the Xiaomi TV, Mi TV 4S, which we own.
 The home screen consists of several elements.
 Presets include the view of selected apps, the YouTube channel of your favorite videos, and YouTube Music.
 You can add more YouTube channels (Featured and Trends), as well as movies from Google Play Movies.

 At the top is a bar for quick search, notification, settings and current time.

 You will find quite a lot of pre-installed applications here.
-Applications on the home screen include prime video, Netflix, YouTube, Google Play Store, MX Player, File Browser, and a "+" button to add more.
+Apps on the home screen include prime video, Netflix, YouTube, Google Play Store, MX Player, File Browser and a “+” button to add more.